Last modified on 01 Oct 2021.

 },

-as an input
+query as an input

-is considered inside the component file.
-What if you wanna query data and then pass it in a JSX components? (check index.js
+In the previous step, query is considered inside the component file.
+What if you wanna query data and then pass it in a JSX components? (check index.js for an example)

-There is a data file /data/MostProudOfItems.yaml
+There is a data file /data/MostProudOfItems.yaml.

 // in /src/pages/index.js